pygmyperch/GEA_workshop/README.md

 <br/>
 <br/>

-## The data and R code for the tutorial will be available at the workshop
+## The data and R code for the tutorial will be available to download at the workshop